Schrödinger Bridges

 \[ dX_t = b_t(X_t) \, dt + \sigma \, dW_t, \]

-where, as explained in these previous notes the \(h\)-function is given by the usual formula,
+where, as explained in these previous notes, the function \(\varphi_t(x)\) is the harmonic extension of the terminal potential \(g\) defined above.

-It is a difficult problem since the potentials \(f\) and \(g\) need to be found such that the marginal constraints are satisfied.
+In general, Schrödinger bridge problems are difficult problems since the endpoint potentials \(f\) and \(g\) need to be found such that the marginal constraints are satisfied.
 These recent years have seen the development of many numerical methods to solve this problem approximately, especially in the machine learning community, eg: (Shi et al. 2023); (De Bortoli et al. 2021); (Vargas et al. 2021); (Chen, Liu, and Theodorou 2021).

 References